 Since social media has become such a big role in the lives of almost everyone, the amount of usage of social media in Colombia will definitely not change.

-But now that the public is aware of this police initiative, the simple truth is that the Colombian population will become more mindful about the information they put out and the internet searches conducted.
+But now that the public is aware of this police initiative, the Colombian population will most likely be cognizant of information they post and Internet searches conducted.

 With this software, online shopping will gain customer trust, financial safety for the customer and owner, and increase sales.